Ayon Stealth DAC and CD-T II Signature CD Transport

 Combo offer: 12.295 euro

 The Stealth is a fully-fledged DAC compatible with PCM and DSD signals, converting both of these natively via a wide range of connection methods.
-It also has an analog preamp built in with analog volume control and complete with two analog inputs.
+It also has an analog preamp built-in with analog volume control and complete with two analog inputs.
 Importantly, the signals from these inputs remain analog throughout the DAC: they are not digitized and converted to analog again.
-The Stealth has a dual differential class A output stage with two 6H30 tubes per channel.
-There is no negative feedback of any kind and there are no solid state devices in the signal path: even the rectification stage is tube-based.
+The Stealth has a dual differential Class A output stage with two 6H30 tubes per channel.
+There is no negative feedback of any kind and there are no solid-state devices in the signal path: even the rectification stage is tube-based.
 Interestingly, the DAC employs an ESS Sabre ES9018 chipset, yet, it does not sound in any way like other DACs that use this chipset or a variant of it.
 In many instances, I have preferred multi-bit implementations over Delta/Sigma but there are exceptions such as the PS Audio PWD MkII and the Jeff Rowland Aeris.
 Evidence, once again, that the implementation tends to matter more than the components.

 The Stealth sounds smooth, rich and seductive right from the start, even with Filter 1 and no upsampling.
 Filter 2 further increases the naturalness and rolls off the treble while upsampling adds a more ethereal quality to the sound which I feel is not needed for this DAC.
 Because I prefer its slightly tighter sound, I conducted the comparisons with Filter 1 and no upsampling.
 This also made for equal comparisons with the Bricasti M1 DAC and the Aqua Formula xHD DAC.
 The former also uses no upsampling and is generally preferred using its linear filters and the Aqua is a bespoke discrete Ladder DAC, NOS, filterless design.
 Different systems and taste will dictate different results, so please always just experiment with the filter- and upsampling settings to find your own preference.